gengojs/gengojs/README.md

 * Removed utils module and replaced with regex.js.
 * Replaced sails app.
 I will add more templates later.

+**0.3.45**

+* Added sails app with jade.
+  * gengo now has two sails apps that runs perfectly.
+One with EJS and the other with Jade.
+(Tried creating hbs app but sails seem to fail?
+I must have done something wrong.
+But it should work with most templating engines.)
+* Updated readme

 ###Notes

-* Cache - gengo does cache if and only if the loaded objects are the same.
-If a change occurs, it will update the cached object.
-Tested with .json files.
+* Cache - gengo does cache but will replace the cached object if changes have occurred.

 ###Message from the author